 “In the states I was doing menial jobs, manual labor, my whole education was a waste.
 Here, I actually feel like my education is serving me something.
 I am somebody here, I have a career, I can upgrade…there’s opportunity here,” said one interviewee.

 “Undocumented students cannot get in-state tuition.
 Even if I would’ve been accepted to a public university, they might’ve charged me for out of state tuition, which is about three times more,” noted another interview subject.
-“Even if I graduated with a bachelor’s degree, I wouldn’t’ve been able to work, because I didn’t have a Social Security Number.”
+“Even if I graduated with a bachelor’s degree, I wouldn’t have been able to work, because I didn’t have a Social Security Number.”

 Yet, they also discussed the immense difficulties of leaving the country where they had long considered home—and contributed to in the same manner as any legal citizen.